Ready to shape the future of graduate careers?

 Active listening

-Decision-making skills are important in all aspects of business, most notably business operations or business management roles.
+Decision-making skills are important in all aspects of business, particularly operations and management roles.
 In these roles, the ability to view, understand and express the outcomes of different actions is crucial.
-Decision-making skills help you to analyse such situations quickly so that you can choose the best option with the most positive outcome as smoothly and efficiently as possible.
+Decision-making skills help you analyse situations quickly so that you’ll choose the option with the most positive outcome as smoothly as possible.

 Consulting

-Consultancy roles require decision-making skills to help guide businesses to move forward in the correct way.
-For example, strategy consultants must advise organisations on high-level decisions in an unbiased fashion, using deep industry knowledge to deliver the best results.
-This involves taking lots of different facts and opinions into consideration to produce the best results.
+In the consulting sector, you need decision-making skills to guide businesses in the right direction.
+For example, strategy consultants advise organisations on high-level decisions in an unbiased fashion, using their industry knowledge to deliver results.
+Consultancy involves taking facts and opinions into consideration to get the best results.

 Lawyer

-Decision-making is one of the most crucial roles you must perform as a lawyer.
-This may involve gathering the facts, setting the criteria to define what a successful decision is, evaluating and developing options, assessing risks for different options and then making the decision and following through with it.
+Decision-making is a crucial skill in a law career.
+Lawyers have to gather facts, set the criteria to define what a successful decision is, evaluate and develop options, assess risks for those options, make a decision and follow through with it.

 Recruitment